colinparsonscom/colinparsons.com/README.md

 # colinparsons.me
 Source code and assets for colinparsons.me.
 Property of Colin Parsons in 2018.
-Special thanks to realfavicongenerator.net for scripts to compile my favicon; other than those, these scripts are all my creations.
-Hope you enjoy!
+Special thanks to realfavicongenerator.net for scripts to compile my favicon; other than those scripts, this code is my creation.